mjeromin/linode-provisioning/README.md

 #### Quick-Start: Signing a user key
 ```
-$ ssh-keygen -s ca -I mjeromin -V +1w -z 1 id_rsa.pub
+$ ssh-keygen -s ca -I mjeromin -V +1w -z 1 -n root,mjeromin id_rsa.pub
 ```
 This command uses the private CA key stored in the **ca** file to sign the public portion of the user SSH keypair, **id_rsa.pub**.
-The certificate ID will be **mjeromin**.
-You can restrict the user accounts and machines this key is authorized to login to, take a look at [this page](https://code.fb.com/security/scalable-and-secure-access-with-ssh/).
+The certificate ID will be **mjeromin** (named after the user ID), the signature is valid for 1 week, the signature serial number is "1", and the certificate is valid for login to usernames (aka. principals): root and mjeromin -- assuming principals have been enabled in **sshd_config**.
+There are other ways we can apply restrictions on the usage of signed keys, take a look at [this page](https://code.fb.com/security/scalable-and-secure-access-with-ssh/) or the [man page](https://www.freebsd.org/cgi/man.cgi?query=ssh-keygen&sektion=1&manpath=OpenBSD).

 ## provision_instances.py
 Using Linode API v4, this script will provision VM instances based on YAML configuration found in a file named **config.yml** in the same directory.
 An example is included as filename **config.yml.example**.